fido-device-onboard/pri-fidoiot/component-samples/demo/manufacturer/README.md

 RvInfo for Owner: `https://localhost:8443`, `https://127.0.0.1:8443`

-**NOTE** The "http" directive is for device only as the spec dictates that TO0 should always take place over `HTTPS`, irrespective of the http directive used by the device.
+***NOTE***: The "http" directive is for device only as the spec dictates that TO0 should always take place over `HTTPS`, irrespective of the http directive used by the device.
 User can specify any number of RvInfo separated by space.
 Both device and owner will recursively try each IPaddress and / or DNS address specified in the RvInfo till it reaches an active server with which it can complete the respective Transfer Ownership Protocol.